 Distinguished Teaching Professorship

-The purpose of this award is to recognize tenured faculty at the rank of professor who perform outstanding teaching, teach at the introductory levels of their disciplines and promote the continuous development of teaching excellence and improved teaching among their colleagues in the UNT community.
+The purpose of this award is to recognize tenured faculty at the rank of associate professor or professor who perform outstanding teaching, teach at the introductory levels of their disciplines and promote the continuous development of teaching excellence and improved teaching among their colleagues in the UNT community.
 The award consists of the designation “University Distinguished Teaching Professor” and a one- time supplement of $5,000 added to the base salary.
 Up to five awards may be made per year to the most qualified candidates.
 Award recipients are recognized at the annual Salute to Faculty Excellence dinner and ceremony each fall.

 Nominations for the designation of University Distinguished Teaching Professor shall be made by the department chair and submitted to the school or college dean.
 A candidate’s nomination must be based upon a record of excellence consisting of a teaching portfolio covering teaching performance over the 5 year period prior to the nomination.
 School or college nominations shall be forwarded by the dean to the Provost and Vice President for Academic Affairs for consideration and shall include a letter of evaluation of the candidate by the dean.
 Nominations will be reviewed by the University Distinguished Research Professor Selection and Review Committee.
 Final nominations for the awards shall be submitted to the President by the Provost and Vice President for Academic Affairs, acting in light of the recommendation of the University Distinguished Teaching Professor Selection and Review Committee.